 How to Build a Portfolio of Mutual Funds

-Prior to buying your first mutual fund, you are wise to understand how to build a portfolio of mutual funds.
-This returns to the initial point of knowing your long-term plans for investing and basing your fund purchase on this plan.
+Before buying your first mutual fund, you are wise to understand how to build a portfolio of mutual funds.
+This research returns to the initial point of knowing your long-term plans for investing and basing your fund purchase on this plan.
 You can look at this as drawing and reviewing a house plan before building its foundation.

-Above all keep things simple and be sure not to over-think or over-analyze mutual funds.
+Above all, keep things simple and be sure not to over-think or over-analyze mutual funds.
 Sometimes just getting started is the best idea.
-The details can work themselves out later and waiting too long to invest will begin to undermine your investment goals.
+The details can work themselves out later.
+Waiting too long to invest will begin to undermine your investment goals.